poetic-labs/nock-vcr-recorder-mocha/README.md

 ## Configuration

-If you set the environment variable `NOCK_RECORD` to true it will re-record all of your fixtures and save over them.
+`NOCK_RECORD` - default: false -  When true it will re-record all of your fixtures and save over them.

+`NOCK_RECORD_ON_FAILURE` - default: false - When true it will record fixtures even when your test fails.

 ## Authors ##